-- Applicants can receive up to 600 points for education - Up to 450 points for courses - o Courses with proctored exams - 3 points per hour - Courses without proctored exams 1 point per hour - Mentored (supervised) field work 3 points per hour maximum 150 points - Pass the NHICC National Exam and a TIPR (80% on both) plus inspection requirement to qualify to be an NHI.
-If the inspector is short in educational points but has worked five years and has passed the National Exam, he/she can earn: - o 80% on exam 200 points - o 85% on exam 225 points - o 90% or more on exam 250 points
+- Can receive up to 600 points for education - Up to 450 points for courses - Courses "with proctored" exams 3 points per hour - Courses "without proctored" exams 1 point per hour - Mentored (supervised) field work 3 points per hour Maximum 150 points. - Pass the NHICC National Exam and a TIPR (80% on both) plus inspection requirement to qualify to be an NHI. - Maximum 600 points

-Fee paid inspections: 500
+Fee paid inspections:

-- Qualify to be NHI if above requirements are met and: - o In business for 1 year, and - o Completed 150 inspections (1 point per home inspection) - Some NHICC approved mentoring could be substituted for inspections.
-(3 points per mentored inspection and a total of 240 points maximum in this category) - Maximum 500 points for fee pad and mentored (field supervised) inspections
+- Qualify to be NHI if above requirements are met and: - o In business for 1 year, and - Completed 150 inspections (1 point per home inspection) - Some NHICC approved mentoring could be substituted for inspections.
+(2 hours mentoring equal one inspection but minimum number of inspections would be 75) - Maximum 500 points

-Final Certification Requirements: EXAMS
+Final Requirements:

-- When all requirements are met including successfully completing the National Exam and TIPR the individual can become a National Home Inspector through the NHICC. - When all requirements are met except the TIPR, the individual can become a 'Provisional' National Home Inspector. - Inspectors may stay in 'Provisional' category no longer than 24 months.
+- When all requirements are met including a TIPR and completion of a formal exam (where required) the individual can become a National Home Inspector (NHI) through the NHICC. - When all education requirements are met except the TIPR, the individual can become a 'Provisional' National Home Inspector. - Inspectors may stay in 'Provisional' category no longer than 24 months.